kylead10/alx-pre_course/README.md

-A dive into ALX program and some of
+A dive into ALX program and some